view_context: Dynamic page

 Unit Summary

-Before reading the novel, students will engage in a stations activity about screen time and media in which they explore technology's impact on their own society to help them connect to the impact of technology in the society of Fahrenheit 451.
-Then they will read "The Pedestrian," Bradbury's short story which inspired Fahrenheit 451; it will introduce students to his writing style and themes as well as to the genre of science fiction.
+Before reading the novel, students engage in a stations activity about screen time and media in which they explore technology's impact on their own society to help them connect to the impact of technology in the society of Fahrenheit 451.
+Then, they read "The Pedestrian," Bradbury's short story, which inspired Fahrenheit 451; it introduces students to his writing style and themes as well as to the genre of science fiction.

-Throughout the unit, students will explore additional supplementary texts that connect to important concepts and themes discussed throughout the unit.
+Throughout the unit, students explore additional supplementary texts that connect to important concepts and themes discussed throughout the unit.
 Plato's "Allegory of the Cave" is a philosophical text that Bradbury alludes to as Montag undergoes his transformation from ignorant to enlightened.
-Students will also explore the concept of censorship through a text set, as well as comparing Kurt Vonnegut's letter "I Am Very Real" (1973) and Viet Thanh Nguyen's essay "My Young Mind Was Disturbed By a Book.
+Students also explore the concept of censorship by reading and summarizing different nonfiction articles.
+They will then read Kurt Vonnegut's letter "I Am Very Real" (1973) and Viet Thanh Nguyen's essay "My Young Mind Was Disturbed By a Book.
 It Changed My Life" (2022) to compare the ongoing conversation about censorship in the United States.
-Lastly, students will read an article from TIME about the use of data and algorithms on social media platforms.
+Lastly, students read an article from TIME about the use of data and algorithms on social media platforms.

-As students read about the lives of the characters in Bradbury's dystopian futuristic society, they will explore how he uses science fiction to make social commentary about censorship, technology, and happiness.
-In addition, students will examine how Bradbury's rich imagery and figurative language paints a vivid picture of life in the society he has created.
-Ultimately, students will draw parallels between Bradbury's dystopian society and contemporary society during an end-of-unit Socratic Seminar, as well as argue whether or not Bradbury's eerie predictions for the impact of technology on society have come true in an argumentative essay to close the unit.
+As students read about the lives of the characters in Bradbury's dystopian futuristic society, they explore how he uses science fiction to make social commentary about censorship, technology, and happiness.
+In addition, students examine how Bradbury's rich imagery and figurative language paint a vivid picture of life in the society he has created.
+Ultimately, students draw parallels between Bradbury's dystopian society and contemporary society during an end-of-unit Socratic Seminar; additionally, they will write an informational article for their school newspaper about the impact of technology on an aspect of modern society to make further connections to Bradbury's novel.

 Fishtank Plus for ELA